-I have been with Roofing Outfitters since 2018, when I started in the role as Office Manager, and then became the General Manager in 2021.
+I have been with Roofing Outfitters since 2018, when I started in the role as Office Manager, and then became the Accounting Manager in 2021.
 Being part of this team, guiding and supporting them to provide our customers with a roofing experience unlike any other, is an honor and privilege, something that is never taken lightly.

 Give us a call!